fabricjs/fabricjs.github.io/src/content/docs/docs/core-concepts.md

 ## Events

 Some interaction between the user of the application and the code written by the developer are handled through events.
-You will get an event every time a final user interact with the canvas through FabricJS embedded functionalities for low level events like:
+You will get an event every time a final user interact with the canvas through Fabric.js embedded functionalities for low level events like:

 - mouse up/down/move
 - mouse wheel